3103ski/some-store-dot-com/ReadME.md

-## Educational Project
+# Store Dot Com
-This project is an exercise in using Vanilla JS
+This project is an exercise in using Vanilla JS.
-# Some Store Dot Com

-Project goals:
+## Objectives

-- Build a UI using Web Components and VanillaJS
+- Build a UI using Web Components and VanillaJS to create resuable templates and organized code
+- Create dynamic functionality without using React
-- Build functional shopping cart
+- Build basic yet functional shopping cart (no purchase api)
-- Follow OOP approach and make use of JS Classes
 - Create a categorized shop of products that can be filtered down or added to a cart

-- Use Web Components' "custom elements" ability to create reusable html templates throughout store
-- Use js modules to manage a clean project architecture for managing component js files
+## Page Content

+The project's routing is intended to operate similar in nature to a React project.
+There is one main div on the `index.html` page and all content is injected into the `<page-outlet>` element on the page.

+## Routing

+The `<b-router>` element holds the `<nav>`, all page routes as `<b-route>` tags, and the `<page-outlet>` element mentioned in the previous section.
+When the router loads it executes a local method that crosses the path taken from `window.history` with the list of paths collected from all the `<b-route>` tags and injects the component listed in the route component into the `<page-outlet>`

+## Web Components

+More info soon.